Building BI - Data Sources

 Select the Data Source you want to optimize (e.g., Energy And Demand with Voltage).

 At the top, you may see a warning that says "Not Optimized".
-Click the 3 dots
+Click the 3 dots in the top right, then select "Edit Details".

 In the window that opens, go to SQL Expression.